 Help that helped up, mj

-2007, 1600 Nomad, Black and Chrome, Fairing/windshield w/Laminar lip, Stereo/GPS, Throttle lock/Assist, Handlebar raisers, over sized lowers, Head Light Modulator, Driving fog/spot lights, Trunk w/ top rack, backrest.
-Mustang Seat, V and H pipes, Intake, K&N air filter and cover, FI2000, Top and side rails on bags.
-Foot pegs, Wolo horn, extra running lights in back, Some chrome here and there to bring out the black.
+2007, 1600 Nomad, Black and Chrome, Fairing/windshield w/Laminar lip, Cycle Sound Housing w/Stereo/GPS, Throttle lock/Assist, Handlebar raisers, HD chrome fork lowers, Head Light Modulator, Driving fog/spot lights, Trunk w/ top rack, backrest.
+Corbin Seat w/backrest, DeBaffled pipes w/valkyrie end tips, Intake, K&N air filter, FI2000, Top and side rails on bags.
+Foot pegs, Wolo horn, extra running lights in back, Some pinstriping and chrome to bring out the black.